 Collectors can’t lie.
 For example, collectors

-- cannot tell you that you owe a different amount than what you actually owe
+- can’t say you owe a different amount than what you actually owe

-- may not pretend to be an attorney or from the government
+- can’t pretend to be an attorney or from the government

-- can’t tell you that you’ll be arrested, or claim they’ll take legal action against you if it’s not true
+- can’t say that they’ll have you arrested, or claim they’ll take legal action against you if they won’t.

 Collectors can’t treat you unfairly.
 For example, collectors

-- may not try to collect interest, fees, or other charges on top of the amount you owe, unless the original contract or your state law says they can
+- can’t try to collect interest, fees, or other charges on top of the amount you owe, unless the original contract or your state law says they can

 - can’t deposit a post-dated check early

-- cannot publicly share your debts, including by sending postcards or putting information on envelopes
+- can’t publicly share your debts, including by sending postcards or putting information on envelopes